Types of Programs

 Master of Science (MS), Master of Health Science (MHS)

-Master of Science in Public Health (MSPH) and Master of Health Sciences (MHS) degrees are typically oriented toward indviduals interested in pursuing an academic career in teaching or research at a college or university setting.
+Master of Science in Public Health (MSPH) and Master of Health Sciences (MHS) degrees are typically oriented toward individuals interested in pursuing an academic career in teaching or research at a college or university setting.
 Programs may also offer a Master of Science (MS) in a specific concentration of Public Health, such as Epidemiology, Biostatistics, Health Policy, Community Health, and Environmental and Occupational Health.

 It is important to note that, depending on the program, MPH degrees can also have an emphasis in research.
 Similarly, many MSPH/MS/MHS programs touch on the core disciplines of an MPH degree.
 The chart below outlines some of the general differences between the degree types.
 These differences may vary depending on the specific MPH/MSPH/MS/MHS program.